Worklytics/psoxy/docs/sources/atlassian/jira-server.md

    That service account must have *READ* permissions over your Jira instance, to be able to read issues, worklogs and comments, including their changelog where possible.

-   In terms of classical scopes if there is a need to specify someone:
+   If you're required to specify a classical scope, you can add:
      - `read:jira-work`
 2. Disable or mark a proper expiration of the token.
 3. Copy the value of the token in `PSOXY_JIRA_SERVER_ACCESS_TOKEN` variable as part of AWS System